 To answer, all these metals have their own strengths and weaknesses depending on the cooking purpose.
 So, there is no “one-ultimate” winner.
 That being said, today, however, I will stage out the age-old debate between stainless steel and anodized cookware.

-I hope it will help to lessen your next cookware purchase dilemmas even a little bit.
+I hope it will help to lessen your next best cookware purchase dilemmas even a little bit.

 Knowing the Metals